ajohnstonTE/gemini/gemini-request-form/README.md

 Same as before, but both forms get pre-processed.
-With the above syntax, Gemini gains the straight-to-parameters syntax of other modern libraries, while keeping the concept of re-useable validation constraints.
+With the above syntax, Gemini gains the straight-to-parameters syntax of other modern libraries, while keeping the concept of re-usable validation constraints.

 ### Very Distant Future Features